Toddlers & Tiaras: Episodes

-Reception
+Controversy

-The show has generated very negative reactions over the costumes of some of its participants.
-In an August 2012 custody hearing surrounding a child on the show, a court-appointed psychologist said, "Children adorned with pageantry identities are not 'playing' or 'pretending.'
+In an August 2012 custody hearing surrounding a child participant on the show, a court-appointed psychologist said, "Children adorned with pageantry identities are not 'playing' or 'pretending.'
 Instead, they are trained to closely resemble their adult counterparts."
 One mother on the show was criticized for padding her daughter's chest to resemble Dolly Parton's and another was criticized for asking her daughter to smoke fake cigarettes on stage.

 Spin-offs

 A spin-off series, Eden's World, began in March 2012 and focused on Eden Wood, her family, and her manager.
 In the show, Wood helped other girls to compete in pageants.
 The show was canceled a few months later.

 Here Comes Honey Boo Boo, a second spin-off, starring Alana "Honey Boo Boo" Thompson and her family began on August 8, 2012.
 The series was a reality show depicting contestant Honey Boo Boo, her parents, and her older sisters going about their lives outside of pageants.
 The show was canceled in 2014, after Thompson's mother was found to be in a relationship with a convicted sex offender.

 Another spin-off, Cheer Perfection, began on December 21, 2012.
 The series features several of the children and their families from episodes of Toddlers & Tiaras.
 This reality series focuses on their cheer club Cheer Time Revolution and the drama with the mothers around the gym.

 A fourth spin-off, Little Miss Atlanta, aired in 2016.
 This series followed contestants in the Little Miss Black US Pageant.